 - Completed bachelor degree, including foundation courses.
-It is expected that all applicants will have successfully completed college-level mathematics and biology and course work in the social sciences. - GPA of at least 3.0 (or equivalent) - TOEFL 550 (not applicable if English is applicant's primary language) - Recommended by three references
+It is expected that all applicants will have successfully completed college-level mathematics and biology and course work in the social sciences. - GPA of at least 3.0 (or equivalent) - International applicants must submit a TOEFL score of 550 or higher - Recommended by three references